SOF3/Capital/README.md

 For example, the pay command is implemented as two label selectors for the source and destination accounts, parameterized with InfoAPI to change labels by players.

+## Building
+On Linux, the phar can be built simply by running `make dev/Capital.phar`.

+## Testing
+Capital uses integration testing.
+Run `make suites/*` to run all integration tests.